-It was after his 1991 layoff in the wake of Eastern Airlines’ collapse that Jesus decided to invest in his vision by enrolling in a two-year restaurant management course.
+Jesus Puerto grew up with all that traditional Cuban culture and spirituality.
+It was after his 1991 layoff in the wake of Eastern Airlines’ collapse that Jesus decided to invest in his personal vision by enrolling in a two-year restaurant management course.

-In the summer of 2004 Jesus led the development of the first Soul de Cuba Cafe in New Haven, Connecticut.
-Two years later, in July of 2006, Jesus opened Soul de Cuba Cafe in Honolulu, Hawaii and launched Soul de Cuba Specialty foods.
-Soul de Cuba Specialty Foods is the first ever nationally distributed Cuban food product line.
-In 2010, the Soul de Cuba Cafe franchise program was launched.
-To learn more about Soul de Cuba Cafe, Soul de Cuba Specialty Foods and Soul de Cuba Cafe franchising opportunities, visit www.souldecuba.com
+Soul de Cuba's story dates back to the summer of 2004, when Jesus led the development of the first Soul de Cuba Cafe in New Haven, Connecticut.
+Two years later, in July of 2006, he opened Soul de Cuba Cafe in Honolulu, Hawaii, and launched Soul de Cuba Specialty Foods.
+Soul de Cuba Specialty Foods is the first-ever nationally-distributed Cuban food product line.
+And later in 2010, the Soul de Cuba Cafe franchise program was launched.

 The Soul de Cuba Specialty Foods' efforts are dedicated to preserve and to spread the flavors and culture of Cuban traditions.

 The Soul de Cuba Cafe concept is rooted in the idea of promoting and preserving Afro-Cuban culture through sharing traditional Cuban and African food and art.
 The concept begins in a cozy dining-room setting that incorporates Cuban memorabilia, family photos, and Afro-Cuban religious artwork displayed over soft, earth-toned painted walls.
 The ambiance is enhanced by the infusion of Cuban Salsa, Boleros, and Son music as well as traditional Yoruba Rhythms and African and American Jazz.